hamelin/adhoconda/README.md

 ## TODO

-- Implement a Jupyter Lab extension to support the features of slightly awkward script `makenv`.
+- Jupyter Lab extension to provide the features of slightly awkward script `makenv`.
+- Easier management of ad hoc environments and kernels: when is it a good moment to delete them?